blakesmods/web/apps/web/content/docs/1.21/mysticalcustomization/adding-crops.md

 }
 ```

-If you want to use the same color for all 3 (which you probably should), you can use this syntax instead.
+If you want to use the same color for all 3, you can use this syntax instead.
 ```json
 {
   "color": "aaaaaa"